 Ops Manager is a sophisticated and highly functional platform, but designed with ease-of-use as a priority.
-Join the Introducing Ops Manager
+Check out the Introducing Ops Manager presentation to learn more.

 Auditing is an essential element of regulatory compliance initiatives, especially those applications managing user data in healthcare, finance, retail and government systems.
 Auditing captures the activities of users, administrative staff and applications in accessing and processing data, providing a log for security analysis.
 Coupled with it’s authorization, authentication and encryption controls, auditing functionality enables MongoDB to be used for projects that are subject to regulatory compliance.

 The original auditing framework introduced in MongoDB 2.6 now extends beyond capturing administrative actions (i.e. schema operations, authentication and authorization activities) to include the logging of read and write (DML) operations to the database.
 Administrators can construct and filter audit trails for any operation against MongoDB, whether DML, DCL or DDL without having to rely on third party tools.
 For example, it is possible to log and audit the identities of users who retrieved specific documents, and any changes made to the database during their session.